MSaadfarooq/GE/README.md

 FASTQC
 STAR
 qualimap
+samtools

+these are all for QC

-salmon
+salmon - transcript quantification

 - followed by R based workflow for DGE

-tximeta
+tximeta - importing

-DESeq2
+DESeq2 - DE

 AnnotationHub

 clusterProfiler

-- for I clusters and network analysis
+- for clusters and network analysis

 WGCNA
 pyWGCNA
 GWENA